tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ This purple orb is chased with gold filigree.
 You gain a +2 bonus to PD or MD until the end of the battle.
 The first time the orb fails to recharge, you gain a +1 bonus to AC until your next full healup.

 **Quirk:** Love of luxury.

 ---

+#### Sphere of the Witchqueen

+_Recharge 11+:_ This orb is almost completely black.
+When you target or damage an ally with an attack, reroll any damage dice that are less than half of their maximum result (i.e., 2 or less on d6, 3 or less on d8, etc.).

+**Quirk:** Yours is an evil laugh.

+---

+### Epic

+#### Orb of the Abyss

+1/Level

+_Recharge Special:_ This sphere is made of a polished, petrified heart.
+When you use its power, you open a portal to the abyss.
+You can use the orb to do something like banish a nearby normal strength creature of your level or lower (or a group of weaker creatures), or non-artifact magic item, to the abyss.
+You also could let something through the portal, like a balor (or a group of weaker creatures), which is/are just as likely to be hostile toward you as your enemies.
+To recharge the orb, you must sacrifice an ally or non-enemy creature that is friendly to you.

+**Quirk:** Desires to open portals to hell.

+---